ezsystems/commerce-documentation/docs/guide/basket/basket_api/basket_events/basket_eventlistener_in_the_standard.md

 #### Packaging unit

 The packaging unit is stored in `catalogElement` as `packagingUnit`.
-If the requested quantity does not correspondent the packaging unit, the quantity is increased to the next possible quantity that will corresponding the packaging unit.
+If the requested quantity does not correspond to the packaging unit, the quantity is increased to the next possible quantity that will correspond to the packaging unit.

 ## DiscontinuedProductsListener